 We know that revenue is not a problem, as there is substantial growth.
 So, either product mix has changed or labour/material costs have increased.

-- Product mix: Remained the same, except BBQ chicken wings and pulled pork sandwiches which were introduced only lately and have boosted prepared food sales.
+- Product mix: Remained the same, except BBQ chicken wings and pulled pork burgers which were introduced only lately and have boosted prepared food sales.

-- Product info: BBQ chicken wings: take a little while longer to make and a BBQ sauce is applied afterwards; The sandwiches are custom made upon an order by a client and only available during lunch and dinner time.
+- Product info: BBQ chicken wings: take a little while longer to make and a BBQ sauce is applied afterwards; The pulled pork burgers are custom-made upon an order by a client and only available during lunch and dinner time.

 With the right amount of suspicion, the interviewee will want to investigate those two new products more closely.
 Share tables 2 and 3 with the interviewee.